Abdal Hakim Murad

 Stained glass window at Unity House, Cambridge Muslim College.

 Lāmīyat al-‘Ajam, also known as “Pray My Lord”, is an English poem written by the British Muslim scholar Shaykh Abdal Hakim Murad, in which he praises the Prophet ﷺ and asks God to bless him.
 The name of the poem – which literally translates to ”the L-rhyming poem of the foreigner” – references the consistent end rhyme, “—ly”, and is a nod to the famous Arabic poem of the same name by the Persian vizier to the Seljuks, Abū Ismā‘īl Toghrāyī.
 (A lāmiya is a traditional Arabic qasida rhymed on the letter lām.)
-The poem was sung in a blues tune by Nader Khan for his second album, Water (2015); Isam B and NEO Hannan have since performed covers.
+The poem was sung in a blues tune by Nader Khan for his second album, Water (2015).

 Lyrics